All online shoppers want free shipping and returns, but not all eCommerce businesses are able to offer it.

 Free delivery doesn’t make sense for certain items

-It’s simple: small lightweight items such as jewelry, makeup or small accessories are cheaper to ship than larger ones.
-But that doesn’t mean it makes sense to only offer free shipping on those SKUs.
+Small lightweight items such as jewelry, makeup or small accessories are cheaper to ship than larger ones.
+But that doesn’t mean it makes sense to only offer free shipping on those items.
 Consider high-margin items that not only have a low shipping cost, but also enough markup to offset shipping fees.

 Customers are used to free shipping thresholds

-Let’s face it: free shipping on everything all the time is not sustainable.
+Let’s face it, free shipping on everything all the time isn’t sustainable.
 Setting a minimum order value can encourage larger orders and reduce risk.
 According to UPS, 48 percent of shoppers add items to their cart to qualify for free shipping.

 The bottom line